 Lyon offers a limited number of scholarships annually to members of the entering freshman class who demonstrate outstanding ability in theater, music, art, or Scottish Heritage.
 Priority in awarding fine arts scholarships will be given to applicants who submit all application materials by March 1.
 Candidates for fine arts scholarships must schedule a campus audition or portfolio review through the admission office.
-Fine arts scholarships are renewable for eight semesters of full-time study as long as a recipient meets the institutional scholarship maintenance requirements as described on Page 143.
+Fine arts scholarships are renewable for eight semesters of full-time study as long as a recipient meets all other institutional scholarship maintenance requirements.

-Presbyterian Half-Tuition Scholarship (new, effective fall 2012)
+Presbyterian Half-Tuition Scholarship